stanlysamuel/gensys/README.md

 - Raghavan Komondoor, Indian Institute of Science, Bangalore

 ### Installation
-You should have installed Python 2/3 on your system.
-We successfully ran GenSys with Python 2.7.1.
+You should have installed Python 3 on your system.
+We successfully ran GenSys with Python 3.10.6.
+(The tactic `qe_rec` gave a segmentation fault in python2.7 for projecting QBF+LIA formulas.)

 **Install Python packages**

 ```
-pip install z3-solver
+pip3 install z3-solver
 ```

 **Add base project directory to PYTHONPATH**